Planning is the single most important step that impacts the success of a website design project. Unfortunately, it’s the one far too many businesses

 Now that you’ve got a strong foundation in place, you can start weaving the major elements of your site into your website development plan.
 These fall into three general categories: design, content, and functionality.
 Let’s address each one at a time.

 Inspiration is another key part of the design planning process.
-Look at websites that you love, and identify what about them attracts you.
+Look at website designs that you love, and identify what about them attracts you.
 Talk about websites that you dislike too, which can reveal things you want to avoid.
 This is a great time to do competitor analysis and see what your competitors are doing on their sites.
-Don’t forget to critique your current website (if you have one) and discuss what’s working and what you’d like to change.
+Don’t forget to critique your current web design (if you have one) and discuss what’s working and what you’d like to change.

 Content is like the furnishings for your house.
 It’s all the stuff that goes inside that makes it home.
 For your website, that includes all the copy, images, video, audio, etc.